 In this article, I walked through how I deployed PowerShell modules to NuGet feeds using the native VSTS NuGet task.
 It took me a while to strip the useful code from Microsoft’s PowerShellGet module in order to automatically generate the nuspec files.

-When the Publish-Module from PowerShellGet is executed, it generates a nuspec file for the module that you wish to publish, but deletes it after the deployment.
+Publish-Module from PowerShellGet is executed, it generates a nuspec file for the module that you wish to publish, but deletes it after the deployment.
 It would be a lot easier for us if Microsoft can extend the capability to allow us to only generate nuspec file or create NuGet package without deploying it.